MichaelBelgium/MV_Youtube/README.md

 ### 2: Your own API

 * Requires [Youtube-to-mp3-API](https://github.com/MichaelBelgium/Youtube-to-mp3-API)
 * Notes: You might need to edit the requesturl in the include to match the one from your vps.
+If you don't wanna install it you can use mine (from michaelbelgium.me domain).

 # Images
 <img src="http://puu.sh/oRnMo.jpg" />